finnito/Science/content/12phy/as91523/1-wave-basics.md

 - AS91523
 - 4 Credits, Level 3 (External)
 - Not in the school exams!
-- End of topic test in Term 3 Week 8
+- End of topic test in Term 3 Week 9 (≃Sep.
+12th)

 ---